adyang94/solace-assignment/DISCUSSION.md

 - Consider integrating React Hook Form or a similar library for better form state handling, validation, and accessibility.
 Currently, this is a simple form, but as it continues to grow, mananging form state and validation will become more complex, and can benefit from a library with built-in features.
 - Add snapshot tests to ensure the frontend components render correctly.
 - Use global CSS classes and files to maintain consistency and maintainability of styles across the application.
+- Improve centralized logging
+- Server side prefetching of advocates list to improve SEO and hydrating react query for the client to reduce redundant requests.

 ## Additional backend improvements: